mjordan/larkm/README.md

 # Overview

-A simple [ARK](https://arks.org/) resolver.
-Currently only a proof of concept as we learn about locally mananging ARKs.
-Features such as persisting to a database and access control, and tests are yet to come.
+larkm is a simple [ARK](https://arks.org/) resolver that can:

+* persist new ARKs
-larkm can resolve ARKs to their target URLs, can persist new ARKs, can update the target URLs of existing ARKs, and can provide the target URLs of ARKs it manages.
-ARK resolution is provided using requests to larkm's host followed by an ARK (e.g. `https://myhost.net/ark:/9999/abcd`) and the other operations are provided via standare REST requests to larkm's management endpoint (`/larkm`).
+* resolve ARKs to their target URLs
+* update the target URLs of existing ARKs
+* provide the target URLs of ARKs it manages.

+ARK resolution is provided via requests to larkm's host followed by an ARK (e.g. `https://myhost.net/ark:/9999/abcd`) and the other operations are provided through standard REST requests to larkm's management endpoint (`/larkm`).

+larkm is currently only a proof of concept as we learn about locally mananging ARKs.
+Features such as minting new ARKs, persisting to a database, access control for the REST interface, and tests are yet to come.

 ## Requirements